trackfoo/zillow_data/README.md

    * The Home_Details, Raw_Events, and Photos files have combined data from the seperate **for sale** and **sold** listings.

 ### _Chat Bot_
-1. Utilizing LangChain, ChainLit and OpenAI infrastructure, a chat bot was developed in order to communicate with the csv data file.
+1. Utilizing PandasAI and Streamlit infrastructure, a chat bot was developed in order to communicate with the csv file.

 ## Getting Started